 Poland has entered into double tax treaties with a number of countries, including the United States.
 When such a treaty is in existence, dividends, interest, and royalties arising in one country and paid in another are subject to tax only in the country where paid.

 VI.
-KNOWLEDGEABLE CONTACTS
+Knowledgeable Contacts

-Magdalena Arczewska: magdalena.arczewska@uw.edu.pl
+Magdalena Szafranek: magdalena.szafranek@uw.edu.pl